 Eco Farms Collective

-The EcoFarms Collective is an initiative dedicated to building and promoting successful urban farms and gardens through shared resources, expertise, and collaborative leadership.
+The EcoFarms Collective is a future initiative dedicated to building and promoting successful urban farms and gardens through shared resources, expertise, and collaborative leadership.

 The collective aims to address the challenges faced by beginning and aspiring farmers—particularly those in urban settings—who often lack the resources and knowledge needed to establish a sustainable farm business.
 By fostering access to land ownership and offering education in sustainable farming practices, the EcoFarms Collective supports historically disadvantaged communities, empowering them to cultivate viable agricultural enterprises.